LeonardoSMSoares/TheFarmProblem/README.md

 # TheFarmProblem

-It's a classical problem in linear optimization.
+It's a classical problem in linear optimization - Based in the class from Professor Luiz Leduino Neto (Unifesp): "Linear Optimization"

 Linear programming (LP, also called linear optimization) is a method to achieve the best outcome (such as maximum profit or lowest cost) in a mathematical model whose requirements are represented by linear relationships.
 Linear programming is a special case of mathematical programming (also known as mathematical optimization).